robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Robot Framework itself is written with Python_ and naturally test libraries extending it can be implemented using the same language.
-When running the framework on Jython_, libraries can also be implemented using Java_.
-Pure Python code works both on Python and Jython, assuming that it does not use syntax or modules that are not available on Jython.
-When using Python, it is also possible to implement libraries with C using `Python C API`__, although it is often easier to interact with C code from Python libraries using ctypes__ module.
+It is also possible to implement libraries with C using `Python C API`__, although it is often easier to interact with C code from Python libraries using ctypes__ module.

-Libraries implemented using these natively supported languages can also act as wrappers to functionality implemented using other programming languages.
+Libraries implemented using Python can also act as wrappers to functionality implemented using other programming languages.
 A good example of this approach is the `Remote library`_, and another widely used approaches is running external